 $$('scheduler').getService('operations').addCalendar(obj);

-Firstly, create you own view class by inheriting it from one of the default views or from scheduler.views.JetView:
+First, create your own view class by inheriting it from one of the default views or from scheduler.views.JetView:

 class CustomHours extends scheduler.views["modes/common/hourscale"] {